lewoudar/scalpel/docs/selenium-spider.md

 ## Our first selenium spider

 First of all, I will not teach how to use the `selenium` library, if you don't know it, you can read this [introduction](https://selenium-python.readthedocs.io/getting-started.html).
-Many concepts of the static spider can be used for the selenium spider.
-So if you don't read the static spider [guide](static-spider.md), it is a good idea to do so before continuing here.
+Many concepts of the static spider will be reused for the selenium spider so if you don't read the static spider [guide](static-spider.md), it is a good idea to do so before continuing here.

-So if we come back to [httpbin](http://httpbin.org/), let's say we want to scrape the menu title plus a description of all the methods related to this title.
-If we look at the HTML source of a menu with a browser dev tool, we can see that the structure is like the following
+So if we come back to [httpbin](http://httpbin.org/), let's say we want to scrape the menu title plus a description of all the methods related to this menu.
+If we look at the HTML source of a menu with a browser dev tool, we can see that the structure is like the following:

 ```html
 <div class="opblock-tag-section">